-Nowadays, this Roman amphitheatre holds several festivals and cultural events in Avenches.
-Among its famous festivals are the Rock Oz’Arenes, an annual open-air rock festival, which has been around for almost 25 years; and the Avenches Opera Festival, which I think closely resembles with the opera festival in Verona.
-Oh how disappointing it was when we missed the opera season when we were in Verona, now that it reminds me!
+Nowadays, this Roman amphitheater holds several festivals and cultural events in Avenches.
+Among its famous festivals are the Rock Oz’Arenes, an annual open-air rock festival, which has been around for almost 25 years; and the Avenches Opera Festival, which I think closely resembles the opera festival in Verona.
+Oh, how disappointing it was when we missed the opera season when we were in Verona, now that it reminds me!
 Perhaps, Avenches opera is a good alternative then.

 Al fresco lunch at Thun

 As we gazed toward the wide Broye Plain from Avenches overlooking Nespresso production facility, I asked hubby, “How far are we still from Thun?”

 “We still need to travel for almost an hour.
 We’ll pass by the ring road in Berne and it’s almost noon so considering the possible slow traffic…Why do you ask?” he asked me back.